March 9, 1996: Apple confirms that it will shut down its eWorld online service at the end of the month.

 Typically for Apple, the idea was for eWorld to be a “walled garden” so Cupertino could totally control the user experience.

 Today, Apple’s carefully moderated approach to running the App Store makes it something of a rarity.
-In the 1990s, however, this was not a big departure from the norm.
+In the 1990s, however, this perspective basically proved the norm.
 AOL, Prodigy and CompuServe all attempted to do similar things.

-Nobody seemed quite sure yet what the internet would ultimately turn into.
+Still, nobody seemed quite sure what the internet would ultimately turn into.

 eWorld didn’t just contain material written by Apple.
 A bit like the Apple News app, it served as an aggregator of news and entertainment from other sources, all filtered through a familiar Apple interface.